Please click on the highlighted word to visit the website. We sent home all passwords in March.

-Below are hyperlinks that children can access from home and are familiar with.
+Below are hyperlinks that children can access from home and are familiar wiith.

 Mental Health and Wellbeing

 Below are hyperlinks for websites that you can access at home to keep your mind and body healthy and happy!
-On Zumos you can complete your daily diary, meditation and play some mindful games.The worry box on zumos is still avaliable and teachers will be able to read and respond whilst we are not in school.
-You can get active on 'imoves' and join in with a range of different fitness activities.
-Supermovers involves both learning and being active at the same time!
+You can get active on imoves and join in with a range of different fitness activities.
+Super Movers involves both learning and being active at the same time!

-The Body Coach will be starting live exercise classes specifically designed for children on Monday 23rd March at 9am.
-The workouts will be available on his YouTube channel every weekday.
-They will all begin at 9am and will last for 30 minutes.
+The Body Coach will be starting live exercise classes specifically designed for children.
+The workouts will be available on his YouTube channel Monday, Wednesday and Friday at 9am.
 The hyperlink below will lead you to his channel.
 Please ensure you supervise your child when using YouTube.